Taymindis/fcgi-function/README.md

-# feedyC
+# C-ServiceAPI
-feedyC is build by C Language.
-It is a Service Interface build on top of FastCGI and Nginx which provided function handler support, it also provided useful collection tools to enhance the facilities.
+C-ServiceAPI is build by C Language, It is a Service Interface build on top of FastCGI and Nginx which provided function handler support, it also provided useful collection tools to enhance the facilities.

 ## Prerequisition Installed
 Nginx -- https://www.nginx.com/